D3lyth/milestone-project-1/README.md

-# Hogwarts School of Witchcraft and Wizardy Website
+# Hogwarts School of Witchcraft and Wizardry Website

 Welcome to the Hogwarts School Website, an online resource for students, parents and guardians of current and prospective Hogwarts students.
 The website has been inspired by JK Rowling's famous Harry Potter book series.
 The aim is to provide a fictional platform that serves as a hub of information for all things related to Hogwarts School of Witchcraft and Wizardry.

-A live version of the site van be viewed from here.
+A live version of the site can be viewed from [here.]https://ui.dev/amiresponsive?url=https://d3lyth.github.io/milestone-project-1

 Table of Contents